Amanda13784/HelloWorld/README.md

 # HelloWorld
-SAHM of three
+SAHM of Three,
-Aspiring Developer
+Aspiring Developer and
 Forever Student
-Working with Backend Development languages Python, JAVA, C#